 ”

 Linda Lacina, Meet The Leader Some of the advice leaders shared this year helped them question their own assumptions.
 Christopher Oaks knows this well.
 He is a marine biologist and the CEO of Reefgen.
 That is a startup whose underwater tractors replant seagrass and coral, all to restore ocean ecosystems.
 Many of the technologies and the robots that they have built are first of their kind.
 So it's critical for them to know who they can trust so they can really build momentum.
-He shared advice that helps him take stock of the people he partners with.
+He shared advice that helps him take stock of the people they work and partner with.

 Christopher Oakes, Reefgen So a mentor of mine from many years ago, Joe Kelly, would always ask three questions about an individual, a person, and it's, Can I trust you?
 Do you care about me?
 And will you do the right thing?
 And it took me a long time to really recognize the value of those three questions.
 But now, having gone through the ups and downs of career and life, when the answer to any one of those questions becomes no, it's sort of a red flag.
 And it's helpful.
 It's been a really helpful bit of advice that I've carried with me in my career and personal life to just sort of have that litmus test of where am I in my human relationships.